House Intel schedules first Russia hearing for March 20

 The House Intelligence Committee has set an aggressive schedule for its investigation, requesting a slew of documents from the intelligence agencies by March 17.

-Nunes told reporters there is no evidence yet of President Donald Trump being wiretapped last year by then-President Barack Obama, but said the committee will look into it.

-Trump made the allegation without presenting evidence on Twitter over the weekend.
+Trump made the wiretap allegation without presenting evidence on Twitter over the weekend.